-1. Powell Peralta Vato Rats Complete Skateboard (Best Overall)
+1. Powell Peralta Vato Rats Complete Skateboard (Ideal for Big Riders)

-Powell-Peralta, a California-based company sculpts the boards from hard, American yellow birch.
+Powell-Peralta, a California-based company sculpts this beginner skateboard from hard, American yellow birch.
 The wood may be light, but it’s also quite strong.
-They use water-resistant glue to hold the plies together using Powell-Peralta’s proprietary presses.
-The decks are pretty stiff and long-lasting, and popping them is a breeze.

 The wheels are 53 mm Mini-logos at 101A, ideal for both park and street skating.
-You may have to swap them out for softer wheels if you’ll mostly skate street, though.
+I suggest swapping these hard small wheels out for softer wheels if you’ll mostly skate rougher surfaces.

-Finally, pro-quality griptape laden with silicon carbide grit ensure your feet stay on the board the whole time.
-And the 1960’s gang-scene inspired artwork by artist Craig Stecyk tells the word you’re a really cool girl or guy.
+Finally, pro-quality grip tape laden with silicon carbide grit ensures your feet stay on the board the whole time.
+And the 1960’s gang-scene-inspired artwork by artist Craig Stecyk (the famous Vato Rat graphics) tells the word you’re a really cool girl or guy.